Skip to content

 Troubleshooting and operations

-After the go-live, you should not only check whether the service is accessible.
-Log viewers, NAT rule ID, firewall rule ID, server logs and regular reviews of old releases are important.
+After go-live, do not check only whether the service is reachable.
+Log Viewer, NAT Rule ID, Firewall Rule ID, server logs, and regular reviews of older publications are also important.

 Troubleshooting